Ultimate guide to NFTs: Part 1

 Owning an NFT gives you the right to display said artwork in your digital wallet.
 ‘Non-fungible’ means that something cannot be interchanged.
 This therefore makes an item that is ‘non-fungible’, unique.
 This makes the value of the tokens increase, which therefore brings up the value of the overall NFT market.
 However, most of the time the ownership of the actual artwork remains with the artist and you only own your copy.

 The NFT world predominantly uses crypto as the form of currency in which they trade their NFTs.
 The Ethereum blockchain is the most popular platform to trade on.
-Ethereum protects your collectible so that no one can alter the ownership rights or even copy your collectible into another digital wallet.
+Ethereum protects your collectable so that no one can alter the ownership rights or even copy your collectable into another digital wallet.

 Why is there so much hype?

-It’s human nature to want what we cannot have, which has propelled NFTs into becoming a billion dollar industry.
-In 2021 alone, sales of NFT art has already hit $3.5 billion before the year has even finished.
-This is because of the scarcity of each token and naturally we see value rise when there is demand for a product.
+It’s human nature to want what we cannot have, which has propelled NFTs into becoming a billion-dollar industry.
+In 2021 alone, sales of NFT art have already hit $3.5 billion before the year has even finished.
+This is because of the scarcity of each token and naturally, we see value rise when there is demand for a product.
 It is also because NFTs are on-trend right now.
 People are scared to miss out both on trends and on a profitable market.

 The Metaverse